 Since believers are redeemed through Christ Jesus, Colossians, in a number of ways, describe them as in unity with Him.
 Believers have died with Christ, were made alive with Him (e.g., Col 2:20, 13; 3:1), are Christ’s body (e.g. Col 1:13, 18), subjects of His Kingdom (Col 1:12-13), and are “in Him” (e.g. Col 1:13, 14; 2:11).

 The title “God” appears 21 times in the letter, but never refers to Jesus.
 To the contrary, the letter presents Christ Jesus as strictly distinct from God.
 For instance:

-Christ, in this verse, is explained by less literal translations as “exactly like God, who cannot be seen” (Contemporary English Version), or as “the visible likeness of the invisible God” (Good News Translation).
+“He (Jesus) is the image of the invisible God” (Col 1:15) Some other translations read, “exactly like God, who cannot be seen” (Contemporary English Version), or as “the visible likeness of the invisible God” (Good News Translation).

-Col 2:12 “God” raised Jesus from the dead.
+“God” raised Jesus from the dead (Col 2:12).